Billboard Greatest Christmas Hits: Reception

 Shawn Haney of Allmusic says the album is a "charming collection of golden classic Christmas favorites" that "should appeal to all ages."
 Featuring "everybody and everything from the Bing himself to Gene Autry's "Rudolph the Red-Nosed Reindeer" to "All I Want for Christmas," a comedic, hilarious family favorite".

-The album peaked at #24 on Billboard's Top Christmas Albums in 1991 and charted a total of 7 weeks.
+The album peaked at #24 on Billboard's Top Christmas Albums chart in 1991 and charted a total of 7 weeks.